michaeluno/amazon-auto-links/readme.txt

 If you are good at HTML and CSS coding and know a little about PHP, you can create your own template!
 That means you can design the layout.

 = Features =
-* **Supports all Amazon locales** - Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, India, and China.
+- **Supports all Amazon locales** - Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, India, and China.
 For the category unit types, Mexico and Brazil are supporeted as well.
-* **Automatic insertion in posts and feeds** - Just check where you want the product links to appear.
+- **Automatic insertion in posts and feeds** - Just check where you want the product links to appear.
 If you want the product link to be static, just check that option.
-* **Widget** - Just put it in the sidebar and select the unit you created.
+- **Widget** - Just put it in the sidebar and select the unit you created.
 The product links will appear in where you wanted.
+Supports widget types by unit and context.
-* **Image Size** - The size of thumbnails can be specified.
+- **Image Size** - The size of thumbnails can be specified.
 It supports up to 500 pixel large with a clean resolution.
-* **Works without JavaScript** - Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
+- **Works without JavaScript** - Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
 But this one works.
-* **Random/Title/Date sort order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
+- **Random/Title/Date sort order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
-* **Shortcode** - Insert the ads in posts and pages.
+- **Shortcode** - Insert the ads in posts and pages.
-* **PHP function** - Insert the ads in the theme template.
+- **PHP function** - Insert the ads in the theme template.
-* **Blacklist and Whitelist** - If you want certain products not to be shown, black and white lists can be set by ASIN, substring of title and description.
+- **Blacklist and Whitelist** - If you want certain products not to be shown, black and white lists can be set by ASIN, substring of title and description.
-* **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
+- **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
-* **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.
+- **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.
-* **Templates** - You can design the output with the template system.
+- **Templates** - You can design the output with the template system.

 = Supported Language =
-* Japanese
+- Japanese

 == Installation ==